 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback! (europa.eu)

-At the Jobmarket you can register as a job seeker in the E-services of TE Services.
+You can register as a job seeker in the ‘E-services' section of Job Market Finland.
 If you become unemployed or are laid off, register as a job seeker as soon as possible.

 You can register as a job seeker before your unemployment or lay-off begins, but do so no later than on your first day of unemployment, because you can only receive unemployment security from the registration date.

-You can identify yourself to the E-services of TE Services with online banking credentials, a mobile certificate, or a chip-based ID card.
+You can identify yourself at Job Market Finland with online banking credentials, a mobile certificate, or a chip-based ID card.
 If you cannot identify yourself in these ways or you are not a citizen of an EU or EEA member state, you can register in the TE Office's general counseling service or by visiting a TE Office in person.

 Services